MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 mathjax: true
 ---

 Non-inferiority tests are just one-sided tests with a margin.
-They're commonly used in experiments for guardrail metrics, e.g. for web experiments where we need to make sure we're not hurting the load time as we add new features.
+They're commonly used in experiments for guardrail metrics, e.g. when we don't need to show an improvement but just want to make sure a change is not 'hurting' things.
+For example, in web experiments a common guardrail is the site speed (we want to add features, but not at the cost of slowing the site).
 The main difference to a normal one-sided test is the hypothesis test:

 **If high values are good:**